 How to Handle Sales Rejection: 5 Lessons From a Door-to-Door Marketer

-In this post we cover how to handle sales rejection so you can be a sales beast.
+In this post we cover how to handle rejection in sales so you can be a sales beast.

 From coffee-chugging closers to Wall Street wolves, sales is a dangerous game.

-Learning how to handle sales rejection is a must-have for any Founder or salesperson.
+Learning how to handle rejection in sales is a must-have for any Founder or salesperson.
 It’s not for the faint of heart.
 But it is necessary for business success.

 Through nearly a year of door-to-door sales, I experienced thousands of rejections.
 From angered outbursts to being ‘killed with kindness’, and everything in between.

-I learned a lot about myself and how to handle sales rejection.
+I learned a lot about myself and how to handle rejection in sales.
 Knocking on doors tests your mental toughness—it’s a roller coaster.

 Our office was comprised of fifty guys, all in their twenties.
 The turnover rate?
 Let’s just say I didn’t save too many co-workers’ phone numbers—I knew they’d probably be gone in a week or two.